-Sorebrect is most known for infecting the networks of Middle Eastern countries in 2017, namely organizations working in the manufacturing industry.
-Lucky for us, this threat hasn't had a great spread and we haven't observed any copycats of this functionality making big splashes either.
-However, it's just a matter of time before somebody perfects this infection method and using the computer becomes riskier for a lot of people.
+Sorebrect is most known for infecting the networks of Middle Eastern countries in 2017, primarily attacking organizations in the manufacturing industry.

+Lucky for us, this threat hasn't had a great spread and we haven't observed any copycats of this functionality making big splashes, yet.
+However, it's just a matter of time before somebody perfects this infection method and using the computer becomes a bigger risk.